 1 2 3 4 5 The processes for the design and approval of programs have not been defined within the unit.
 Within the unit, there are defined processes related to the design and approval of programs, including principles, methods, alignment with the TYÇ, and stakeholder participation.
 In accordance with the defined processes, programs that have been designed and approved within the unit are being conducted in accordance with the program objectives and learning outcomes.
 The design and approval processes of the programs are systematically monitored, evaluated in collaboration with relevant stakeholders, and improved.
 There are internalized, systematic, sustainable, and exemplary practices.

-Proof of manage managed and org Proof of alignme Turkish Qualifica Proof of distance learning have be ing the defined processes (a ned processes used for prog rial and organizational stru ganized, such as committees nt with the TYÇ (documents ations Framework (TYÇ), so e and blended learning appli en taken into consideration icination (documents showi) cture (evidence showing ho , process owners, and proc showing that the program ich as course programs and ications (evidence documen and that different applicati w the program design and ess flow diagrams). objectives and outcomes a l current course syllabi). l ting that the department's ons have been developed). approval processes are re aligned with the requests for distance
+- Documents showing the defined processes (documents such as handbooks, guidelines, procedures, and regulations showing the defined processes used for program design and approval in alignment with the education policy).